ngscheurich/fresh-pots/README.md

 # => #<Pot ...>
 ```

-Brews will degrade in quality over time, as shown on the application’s main
+Brews will degrade in freshness over time, as shown on the application’s main
 screen.